Burnett Heads, Queensland: Geography

 The locality of Burnett Heads is on the southern side of the Burnett River at its mouth into the Coral Sea.The river forms the western and northern boundaries, while the ocean forms most of the eastern boundary.

 The land use is a mixture of residential (mostly with proximity to the coast), industrial (mostly the Port of Bundaberg) and some agricultural use (growing sugarcane).
 There is a network of cane tramways to transport the harvested sugarcane to the Millaquin sugar mill for processing.

 History

+The Barolin run was leased by Alfred Henry Brown from 1862.
+This was on a coastal strip of the Barolin Plain which stretched from the southern side of the Burnett River to the northern side of the Elliott River.

 Burnett Heads Provisional School opened on 3 April 1878.
 On 17 September 1888, it became Burnett Heads State School.

+New Bundaberg is now Port Bundaberg and the Barolin Marine Township Estate is the current Burnett Heads township.
+Both townships are part of the current Burnett Heads locality.